How to Get Rid of English Ivy

 English ivy is a tough and troublesome weed.
-Left alone, it spreads up trees and even onto buildings.
-Its powerful vines can penetrate trees and cracks in buildings, and can lead to rotting if left untreated.
+If left alone, it spreads up trees and even onto buildings.
+Its powerful vines can penetrate trees and cracks in buildings and can lead to rotting if left untreated.

 ENGLISH IVY, CLIMB NO MORE: 3 WAYS TO STOP IT